opencap/protocol/README.md

 OpenCAP is an open-source protocol please feel free to submit change proposals via the "issues" tab on github, or by submitting a pull request.

 Build software that supports the protocol!
-The more wallets and servers actually work together to solve the alias problem, the easier it is to solve in the end.
-If you aren't a developer, reach out to your favorite project teams and let them know about the project!
+The more wallets and servers using OpenCAP, the more useful it will be.
+If you aren't a developer, reach out to your favorite project teams and let them know about aliases.

 <hr>